-Keep chocolate away from dogs
+Bottom line: Keep chocolate away from dogs

-There’s no reason to believe chocolate isn’t as tasty to dogs as it is to humans.
-Unfortunately, many dog owners are ignorant to the fact that chocolate can poison their pets and intentionally offer chocolate snacks as a treat.
+There's no reason to believe chocolate isn't as tasty to dogs as it is to humans.
+Unfortunately, many dog owners are ignorant of the fact that chocolate can poison their pets and intentionally offer chocolate snacks as a treat.

 Usually, this isn't a problem for very large breeds when they ingest small amounts of chocolate, but smaller dogs can suffer greatly and even die in extreme cases due to theobromine poisoning.